6 Psychological Pricing Strategies With Examples

 Psychological pricing is a pricing strategy that implies using psychological tricks when setting the price of a product.

-In other words, every tactic whit a purpose to “hit the sweet spot in customers’ minds” or to make prices more eye-appealing and customers ready to buy, can be considered psychological pricing.
+In other words, every tactic designed to “hit the sweet spot in customers’ minds” or to make prices more eye-appealing and customers ready to buy can be considered psychological pricing.
 The idea behind this is to appeal more to the customer’s emotions and less to the rational side.

 Psychological Pricing Strategies